s-earnest/resume/index.md

 -->

 <br>
-Customer Support and customer analytics expert
+Customer Services Support / Customer Analytics Specialist / Internet Explorer
 <br>
 <br>
 I want to work, for the best, with the best and help them be the best...